yhscs/Barcode-Assistant/README.md

 In order to use barcode assistant, you must already have a MySQL server, HTTPS server capable of PHP, a remote computer with JRE for the scanner utility (The terminal students will sign in and out of), and any browser with JavaScript for viewing student data.

-To use the Java utility, simply make the changes your school needs in the Bell class (In order to adjust class schedual) or the Keyboard class (In order to adjust how many characters are allowed to be scanned at a time, for example, 7 digit student IDs).
+To use the Java utility, simply make the changes your school needs in the Keyboard class (In order to adjust how many characters are allowed to be scanned at a time, for example, 7 digit student IDs).
 Then, point the Java client to your server in the Constants class.
 Finally, compile and create an executable Jar file and leave the application focused and running on a terminal with no keyboard access.
 Any standard barcode scanner should work.

 To use the PHP server/mySQL utilities you will need 4 databases set up.
 You can set them up by running these queries on your server: